Grocery Shopping Is Changing

-We were tempted to just chuck the whole idea, and go to a grocery store to buy our supplies, but we recognized that the COVID-19 pandemic was redefining everything, and we were determined to embrace the new normal.
-If TV hosts can broadcast from their homes, we certainly could figure out how to get groceries delivered.
+We were tempted to just chuck the whole idea, and go to a grocery store to buy our supplies, but we were determined to embrace the new normal.
+We would stick it out and figure out how to get groceries delivered.

 As we got closer to Oregon, we decided to try the online grocery delivery one more time.
 This time we were planning ahead.
 In fact, we were near Sacramento, CA when we placed the order.

 Instead of trying to get the groceries before leaving a location, we were anticipating our arrival and scheduling the order for the arrival date.
 But now we were obliged to order from Fred Meyers because we’d be leaving Ralphs behind in California, and the Whole Food Markets in Eugene, Oregon, did not offer delivery or curbside pick-up.

 A new store meant a new order… new brands, sizes, quantities, etc. The process was becoming familiar, but not faster.
 Again, during checkout, we learned that the Eugene Fred Meyers store only offered curbside pick-up, which we surmised would be almost as safe as delivery.
 We finalized our order for over $230 worth of groceries to be picked up, in Eugene, four days later.